profectus-engine/profectus-docs/guide/getting-started.md

 If you'd like, you can also choose to use [replit](https://replit.com) or [glitch](https://glitch.com), which has several pros and cons, but one of the pros is not needing to setup any tool on your own computer.

-### Creating your project
+#### Creating your project

-If you are using git, you should create a new project from the [Profectus repository](https://github.com/profectus-engine/Profectus).
+If you are using git, you should create a new project from the [Profectus repository](https://github.com/profectus-engine/Profectus) via the "Use this template" button.
 You can then copy the link for the repository to clone it locally.

 ::: info
 Since the repository is a template repository, you can easily create new repos from it, allowing you to have multiple project easily.
 However, it does make updating an existing project to a newer version of Profectus more difficult.